Update: 26th July 2018

 Environmental Liability, Law, Policy and Practice, Vol 24, Issue 3, 2016

-The Paris Agreement Implementation Blueprint: a practical guide to bridging the gap between actions and closing the accountability deficit (Part 1)
+The Paris Agreement Implementation Blueprint: a practical guide to bridging the gap between actions and goal and closing the accountability deficit (Part 1)

 Tim Crosland Plan B, UK